Support Groups and Social Support

 - Ask people who have the same condition.

 - Contact a city, state, or national group for the condition.
 Your library, community center, or phone book may have a list of these groups.

 - Search the Internet.
-Forums, e-mail lists, and chat rooms let you read messages from others and leave your own messages.
+Forums, email lists, and chat rooms let you read messages from others and leave your own messages.
 You can exchange stories, let off steam, and ask and answer questions.
 But these websites are often not monitored by professionals, so you may find inaccurate information, which can increase your anxiety.

 Look for a support group that works for you.
 Ask yourself if you prefer structure and would like a group leader, or if you'd like a less formal group.
 Do you prefer face-to-face meetings, or do you feel more secure in Internet chat rooms or forums?

 Social support includes emotional support such as love, trust, and understanding, as well as advice and concrete help, such as help managing your time.
 Your family, friends, and community all can do this.
 They can make you feel cared about and feel good about yourself, and can give you hope.